muhan-alan-li/miniproject3-wikipedia-mediator/README.md

 # Wikipedia-mediator Project

-This was the third of three mini-projects done for a my CPEN221 course at UBC, I've listed my contributions to the project below
+This was the third of three mini-projects done for a my software construction course at UBC, I've listed my contributions to the project below

 - **Implementation of a Buffer**
   - Using the java.time library to implement a buffer that stores an item until it becomes "stale" and obsolete